-Any recommendations made may influence the decision making process of the board and or any conditions they may impose on licence holders.
+Any recommendations made may influence the decision making process of the board and / or any conditions they may impose on licence holders.

-The intervening options involve increased interaction with licenced premises, managers and staff, grading premises as 'Monitored' which necessitates a regime of tasked inspections and increased scrutiny for an identified period of time, to 'Intervention' which requires formal dialogue to occur and 'Licensing Intervention Plans' to be agreed and utilised whilst gaining the support of the licenced premise staff and management in question.
+The intervening options involve increased interaction with licenced premises, managers and staff, and sees the grading of premises as 'Monitored,' which necessitates a regime of tasked inspections and increased scrutiny for an identified period of time, to 'Intervention,' which requires formal dialogue to occur, and 'Licensing Intervention Plans' to be agreed and utilised whilst gaining the support of the licenced premise staff and management in question.